Joha-will/Active_Spring_Portfolio_Project_4/README.md

 The Booking Model is made up of the following fields:

-1. booking_id = This is an AutoField which creates a booking Id for each time some creates a booking,
+1. booking_id = This is an AutoField which creates a booking Id for all bookings created by customers.
-2. name = This is a CharField which takes in and displays a customer name.
+2. name = This is a CharField which takes in a customer name.
-3. full_name = This is a ForeignKey which takes in and displays a customer full name
+3. user = This is a ForeignKey which takes in the User model, and is used to check the logged-in
-4. email = This is an EmailField which takes a user email and displays a customer email.
+4. email = This is an EmailField which takes in customers emails.
-5. no_of_persons = This is an IntegerField which take in the number of people booking to swim.
+5. no_of_persons = This is an IntegerField which take in the number of people in a booking slot.
 6. booking_date = This is a DateField which allow customers a date to book swimming.
-7. booking_time = This is a CharField which gives the customers a list of times they can book their swimming on.
+7. booking_time = This is a CharField which gives the customers drop-down list of timings to booking their swimming.
 8. phone_number = This is a PhoneNumberField which takes in customers phone numbers.
-9. booking_status = This is a CharField which give displays customers booking status.
+9. booking_status = This is a CharField which displays customers booking status.
 10. booked_on = This is a DateTimeField which displays the date and time the customer made a booking.
 11. approved = This is a BooleanField which is used to approve/reject bookings.

 #### **Database Design**

 #### **Fonts**